Calima, the Saharan dust that turns Malaga’s skies orange

 Most often, though, the consequences are less severe.
 Typically, it results in sand being deposited on cars, windows, balconies, terraces and any washing left on the line.

 There is one benefit, however.
-Amid the urban upheaval caused by the calima, nature seems to thrive amid the chaos with the Saharan dust having a fertilising effect, enriching the soil with essential nutrients.
+Amid the urban upheaval caused by the calima, nature seems to thrive, with the Saharan dust fertilising the soil and enriching it with essential nutrients.

 The 2022 calima episode

 However, recent memories evoke a different response when the word ‘calima’ is uttered – a reaction tinged with unease and apprehension.
 The reason?
-An event etched in the collective memory, where thousands of tonnes of Saharan dust painted the streets and facades of buildings, leaving an indelible mark on Malaga’s landscape.
+An event etched in the collective memory, in which thousands of tonnes of Saharan dust painted the streets and building facades, leaving an indelible mark on Malaga’s landscape.

-The extraordinary event, spanning from 14 to 24 March 2022, unfolded as a result of an unfortunate combination of meteorological factors.
+The extraordinary event, spanning 14 to 24 March 2022, resulted from an unfortunate combination of meteorological factors.

 A convergence of anticyclonic regions, coupled with depressions over the British Isles and the Gulf of Cadiz, set the stage for Storm Celia and intense southerly winds over the Sahara.
 This, in turn, propelled a massive cloud of dust towards the Iberian Peninsula, transforming Malaga’s skies into a Martian landscape.